This rare 16th-century Samurai Tachi sword belonged to Fukushima Masanori, a powerful warlord in feudal Japan.

 In the photos below, Prof. Mikhail Tamoikin, Ph.D., vice president of the Tamoikin Art Fund, hold Masanori’s Tachi sword during its first public exhibition that was held in 2013 in the Trakai Island Castle, Lithuania.

-One or more owners, executive officers, and staff members of The World Art News (WAN) has vested interests in the Tamoikin Art Fund.
-The World Art News (WAN) is not responsible for the content of this publication.
-All statements and views expressed herein are only an opinion of the original author or WAN.
+Story submitted by Tamoikin Art Fund.
+The World Art News (WAN) is not liable for the content of this publication.
+All statements and views expressed herein are only an opinion.
 Act at your own risk.
 No part of this publication may be reproduced without written permission. © The World Art News